Franck-Dumetz/L.donovani_ONT_G4/README.md

 tail -n +6 Ld1Svs282_WG_nucmer.snps | awk '{if($2!=".") print}' | awk '{if($3!=".") print $1"\t"$14}' > SNP_density.tsv

-Importing the dataset into R to plot the density
+Importing the dataset into R to plot the density for all chromosomes

 #!/usr/bin/env Rscript